-Your employer must give you a written statement of your terms and conditions within 8 weeks of you starting work.
+Your employer must give you a written statement of your main terms and conditions on or before your first day of work.
 Even without a written contract you still have certain legal rights.
 A contract can add to these rights but never take them away.